majaIlievska90/TFbindR/README.md

 **Enrichment**

 From here, you can run the enrichment function.
 Example bellow for the RE version.
 Here, you will use a text file with the gene IDs separated by new line, without header.
+An example file is given in the inst/extdata/test_geneSet.txt.

 ```
 genes=read.table("path_to_your_file/file_name")